Africa ahead.

 Article

-Only the African Union is capable of raising Libya from the ashes
+Only the African Union can raise Libya from the ashes

 1 2